qor/qor/example/tutorial/bookstore/README.md

 TODO: screenshots

-TODO: Add an example on
+TODO: Add the funcMap with the `T` template functions and import frontend strings into QOR too. (@bom-d-van)